3DGI/cityjson/crates/cityjson-lib/README.md

 + The C++ crate is either [cxx](https://cxx.rs/index.html) or [cbindgen]() in [**cjlib_cpp**](https://github.com/balazsdukai/cjlib_cpp)
 + The python crate is with [PyO3](https://github.com/PyO3/pyo3) in [**cjlib_py**](https://github.com/balazsdukai/cjlib_py)
 + The WASM crate is [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen) in [**cjlib_wasm**](https://github.com/balazsdukai/cjlib_wasm)

+Currently, the bindings-libraries are separated into repositories as listed above, but they are going to be integrated into this repository.

+## Architecture and implementation

+The idea is to map the CityJSON data model to rust data structures almost one-to-one.
+Except for how the geometry boundaries are represented.
+While CityJSON uses arrays of indices, cjlib intends to use arrays of coordinates (akin to Simple Features).
+This is to reduce the complexity of the code for creating city models.

+Nevertheless, there are three alternative architectures in consideration.
+Read [the document that outlines them](https://github.com/balazsdukai/cjlib/blob/master/experiments/direct-json-vs-api.md) for more details.